FordPipatkittikul/LearningGit/README.md

     clear : Clear the terminal window

     code . : open directory we are in as editor code
+## mian or master
+back in the day, a lot of repo using master but nowadays they use main.

 ## Useful command for git
     git status : checking working Directory, Staging Area